imNCNUwilliam/classify-rv32i/README.md

 ### FUNCTION: Array ReLU Activation (src/relu.s)
 It is required to access array elements as well as keep the current max.
 However, I am a little confused that why it can use the same array offset to access every element.

+### FUNCTION: Maximum Element First Index Finder (src/argmax.s)
+It is required to access array elements as well as determin whether to update the index of current max.
+Hence, my implementation should not only keep the current max, but its index.